nvoynov/splitex/README.md

 # Splitex

-The `splitex` gem splits an input text into words.
-For each of those words it returns the following:

-* the lemma of the word;
-* the number of all occurrences of the lemma;
+The `splitex` gem extracts words from an text input.
+For each of the extracted word it returns lemma of the word, all word forms encountered in the input, and number of occurrences of the lemma and all forms.

-* the original word forms an number of occurrences.
+The typical output will be something like follows

 ```
 Lemma   Total   Forms
 winter      5   winters:3, winter:2
 froze       3   frozen:2, freeze:1
+...
 ```

+I created this gem to replenish my English vocabulary through reading and listening.
+I use it when I'm reading books or listening to audio with the following workflow:

+1. Take a text source and extract all words from the source into a separate file.
+Run the `splitex words FILENAME > skip.txt` command in your console.
+The `skip.txt` file will contain all the words extracted from `FILENAME` in natural order of its first occurrence in the text.
+2. Looking through the `skip.txt` remove all unknown words and then run the `splitex words FILENAME skip.txt > words.txt`.
+The `words.txt` file will contain words from `FILENAME` by the exclusion the words listed in `skip.txt`.
+3. Learn words from `words.txt`.
+4. Skip `skip.txt` together with `words.txt` when you start to working with the next text source: `splitex words NEWSOURCE 'skip.txt;words.txt'`.

 ## Installation